IBM/keyprotect-go-client/README.md

 - If you work at IBM and have access to the internal Slack, you can join the `#key-protect` channel and ask there.

 ## Usage

+This client expects that you have an existing IBM Cloud Key Protect Service Instance.
+To get started, visit the [IBM KeyProtect Catalog Page](https://cloud.ibm.com/catalog/services/key-protect).

 Build a client with `ClientConfig` and `New`, then use the client to do some operations.
 ```go